German bullion retailer Degussa buys London dealer Sharps Pixley

 Sharps Pixley sells precious metal bars to British retail clients.
 The company, dating back to 1778, was one of the original members of London’s twice-daily gold price fixing.

-Degussa started selling precious metal bars and coins to the public again after Germany’s von Finck family bought the name from Evonik (EVKn.DE) in November 2011.
+Degussa started selling precious metal bars and coins to the public again after Germany’s von Finck family bought the name from Evonik in November 2011.
 The company first started trading gold and silver in 1873.
+(Reporting by Clara Denina; Editing by Louise Ireland)